jakelazaroff/relate/docs/api-documentation.md

 ## Item

+**Items** are the bread and butter of Relate.
+Each one is an object in a collection, holding both data from a dataset as well as Relations that describe how it relates to other items.
+Item methods are the programmer's interface to these relationships.
+These are mixed in on top of the objects that come directly from the dataset.

 ### .get(key)

 Given a property `key` that exists on an item, returns either the related item in the corresponding collection or property's value.